Get the most from your AXA Health insurance policy

 How many sessions can be covered by AXA Health?

-How long the Therapy/counselling sessions last?
+How long do therapy/counselling sessions last?

 How many sessions will be needed to get better?

 This depends on your unique issues.
-However, an initial 6-12 sessions are deemed enough in our experience to start seeing some positive change.
+However, an initial 6-12 sessions are usually enough in our experience to start seeing some positive change.
 More sessions are usually needed for issues which are more enduring and long-standing.
-These later sessions are usually aimed at working with the root-causes of your issues and simultaneously at preventing future ‘relapses’.
+These later sessions are usually aimed at working with the root-causes of your issues and simultaneously at preventing future relapses.
 In the greatest majority of cases, the sessions granted by your insurer, including any additional ones, will be enough to help you stir your life in the right direction.

 Our Practice in Central London